AdamRauff/CHCO-Internship/VVCR Code/Filter/README.txt

 Experimented with two different filters, Elliptical and Butterworth, to smooth dP/dt prior to applying multiharmonic fit.
 Experiment code (FiltTest.m) and results are included.
 Two routines (basename and loadp) and one datafile (HA002019.&03) are here too (used by FiltTest) but are unchanged from the parent directory.
+There are a lot more notes on what I actually did embedded in FiltTest.m as comments.